 The Midwifery Modernization Act of 2011 removed a requirement for licensed midwives to have a written collaborative agreement with a specific physician or hospital in order to practice.
-This grants midwives significant autonomy and means that women seeking midwifery care are not required to see a physician or have their charts reviewed by physician.
+This grants midwives significant autonomy and means that clients seeking midwifery care are not required to see a physician or have their charts reviewed by physician.
 NYS licensed midwives can order diagnostic tests, ultrasounds and can prescribe medications without consultation.
-If the need for consultation, collaboration or referral should arise in the event of a complication outside the midwife’s scope of practice, the midwife will make arrangements according to the needs of the individual woman.
+If the need for consultation, collaboration or referral should arise in the event of a complication outside the midwife’s scope of practice, the midwife will make arrangements according to the needs of the individual client.

 Midwives in NYS may provide primary care as well as maternity and newborn care.
-Many offer routine physical exams and help women manage common health concerns such as breast and gynecological cancer screening, infections and the request for contraception requiring prescription.
+Many offer routine physical exams and help clients manage common health concerns such as breast and gynecological cancer screening, infections and the request for contraception requiring prescription.